AbstractXan/abstractxan/src/website.md

 - 1. Read everything
 - 2. Understand it
 - 3. Write what you need to write
-- 4. Write the questions out of the notes and they help us to recall
+- 4. Write the questions out of the notes, this will help in reacalling
 - 5. Write summary for all the notes
-- 6. If there's something you need to remember repeatedly use Spaced Repetition to achieve this
+- 6. Used spaced repetition techniques like flashcards to remember things
 # Resources
 ## Competitive Coding
 ### Links